 - Sets: 3

 To spark continuous growth a lifter must periodically include unique training methods to encourage ever-greater levels of intensity.
-Aside from working with different training partners (to stay fresh and motivated to excel), Steve is a big believer in creativity as it applies to targeting his muscles from different angles.
+Aside from working with different training partners (to stay fresh and motivated to excel), targeting the upper body muscle groups from different angles also increases muscle growth.
 One such approach combines the dumbbell flye-press variation with a superior, yet seldom utilized, upper body movement: the press up.

-With the flye-press variation on a 10-percent incline, both Pham and Steve achieve a full stretch and a powerful positive contraction on each rep. By adopting the traditional flye technique from the bottom position to three quarters the way up before turning the movement into a press for the final push, the pecs are both thoroughly stretched and blasted with heavy poundage – the best of both worlds.
+With the flye-press variation on a 10-percent incline, make sure to achieve a full stretch and a powerful positive contraction on each rep. By adopting the traditional flye technique from the bottom position to three-quarters the way up before turning the movement into a press for the final push, the pecs are both thoroughly stretched and blasted with heavy poundage – the best of both worlds.

-Both lifters focus on going wide before squeezing the weights together.
-Quickly transitioning to a 20-rep set of rapid-fire push-ups enables a maximum amount of blood to be pumped directly into the pecs.
+Focus on going wide before squeezing the weights together.
+Quickly transition to a 20-rep set of rapid-fire push-up set to maximum the amount of blood being pumped directly into the pecs.

-Part 3: Hammer Flat Press (with a slight incline)
+Part 3: Hammer Chest Press (with a slight incline)

 - Reps: 8-12 (with four plates)